Database of Severely Hazardous Pesticide Formulations

 Methyl-parathion (emulsifiable concentrate (EC) at or above 19.5% active ingredient and dusts at or above 1.5% active ingredient) - before adoption of the Convention Listed in Annex III

-Phosphamidon (soluble liquid formulations of the substance that exceed 1000 g active ingredient/l) - before adoption of the Convention Listed in Annex III
+Phosphamidon (soluble liquid formulations of the substance that exceed 1000 g active ingredient/L) - before adoption of the Convention Listed in Annex III

 Formulation Party Date published Status